altomator/Gallica_dataviz/README.md

 The BaseX subfolders includes a dynamic HTML rendition of the charts using the Highcharts JS library and the BaseX REST feature.

 1. A .sh script generates all the XML data with calls to the Python scripts described above.
-Then anoter Python script populates some BaseX databases thanks to the BaseX [Python client](https://pypi.org/project/BaseXClient/).
+Then anoter Python script, `create_DB.py` populates some BaseX databases thanks to the BaseX [Python client](https://pypi.org/project/BaseXClient/).
 2. XQuery scripts can then generate the HTML pages (REST mode).